-Reading through the book of Revelation can seem like an overwhelming task!
-That is because much of Revelation is descriptions of visions, with those visions symbolizing certain truths.
-We are not used to the truths of Scripture being symbolized in word-pictures.
+Reading through and understanding the book of Revelation can seem like an overwhelming task!
+That is because much of the book is of visions which symbolize certain truths.
+We are not used to the truths of Scripture being given in word-pictures.

 “And the dragon stood on the sand of the seashore.

 Then I saw a beast coming up out of the sea, having ten horns and seven heads, and on his horns were ten diadems, and on his heads were blasphemous names.
 And the beast which I saw was like a leopard, and his feet were like those of a bear, and his mouth like the mouth of a lion.
 And the dragon gave him his power and his throne and great authority.”
 Revelation 13:1-2 NASB

 The first thing we want to identify is who or what is the beast?
 Is it literal or figurative?
 In order to answer this, we must go back to the Old Testament book of Daniel where beasts are first mentioned.

 Daniel 7:17 says, “These great beasts, which are four in number, are four kings who will arise from the earth.”

 So, beasts are kings.

 And Daniel 7:23 says, “…the fourth beast will be a fourth kingdom.”

 And kings represent entire kingdoms.

 Do not be confused.
 A beast is a king AND a king is the same thing as a kingdom.
 Beast = king = kingdom.